Contents

 - a company or corporation having shares listed on any stock exchange

-- A community interest company registered at Companies House
+- a community interest company registered at Companies House

-- A UK combined or local authority or statutory body
+- a UK combined or local authority or statutory body

-- A UK charity or trust registered with the Charity Commission.
+- a UK charity or trust registered with the Charity Commission

 You can apply if your project:

-- Takes place in the UK
+- takes place in the UK

-- Is for a national public audience
+- is for a national public audience and public benefit

-- Starts 16 weeks or more after the time of application
+- starts 16 weeks or more after the time of application

-The fund will support pilot projects which take creative, operational and economic risks in developing audiences from specific under-represented backgrounds and have the potential to grow and reach national audiences.
+You can also apply for smaller awards to support pilot projects which take creative, operational and economic risks in developing audiences from specific under-represented backgrounds and have the potential to grow and reach national audiences.

 During the assessment process, we may discuss with you whether it is appropriate to apply for a pilot projects award or a project award to achieve your aims.

-When you’re ineligible
+When your project is ineligible

 You’re not eligible to apply to the BFI National Lottery Audience Projects Fund if: